Home

 Title I, Part A of the federal Elementary and Secondary Education Act of 1965 was originally written to improve educational opportunities for low-income students.
 The current re-authorization of the law, the Every Student Suceeds Act, provides supplemental resources so that all students, especially those who are struggling academically, receive the supports needed to successfully learn grade-level skills.

 Both federal and state laws govern eligibility to receive Title I funding and specify how the funds are allocated to eligible schools and programs.
 Eligible schools receive differing levels of Title I support based on the percentage of economically disadvantaged students at the school.
-In the 2025-2026 school year, 16 elementary schools, five middle schools, five special centers, one charter school, and 13 non-public schools in Seminole County are receiving supplemental resources through Title I, Part A.
+Currently, 15 elementary schools, five middle schools, three special centers, one charter school, and 14 non-public schools in Seminole County are receiving supplemental resources through Title I, Part A.

 Detailed information about Title I programs at eligible SCPS schools is available on each school’s website and in the Title I Binder in the school’s main office.